camilledupr/Gender_representation_in_music/README.md

 Merges `msd_metadata.csv` and `musicbrainzdata.csv` into `merged.csv`.

 ### **4. `extract_segments.py`**
-Computes segment-level averages for pitch and timbre → generates `segments_pitches.csv` and `segments_timbre.csv`.
+Computes segment-level averages for pitch and timbre → generates `segments_pitches.csv` and `segments_timbre.csv` (found in https://doi.org/10.5281/zenodo.17961667).

 ### **5. `representativity_subset.py`**
 Assesses whether the 10,000-track subset is representative of the full MSD using statistical comparisons.